ggs2ggs/gtk/docs/reference/gtk/section-accessibility.md

-*Note*: When using gtk_accessible_update_relation() with a relation that requires a list of `GtkAccessible` instances, you should pass every accessible object separately, followed by %NULL.
+*Note*: When using gtk_accessible_update_relation() with a relation that requires a list of `GtkAccessible` instances, you should pass every accessible object separately, followed by `NULL`.

 ## Application development rules